-(4) Any subdivision lot located in the Residence B District and created after [effective date of this ordinance] shall, at the owner's expense connect its sewer facility directly to the public sewer, in accordance with the provisions of this ordinance and shall not be eligible for the exemptions provided in paragraphs 1, 2, and 3 above.

-1 CHAPTER 16 2 SUBDIVISION ORDINANCE 3 4 Article III.
-Standards 5 6 Sec.
-16-3-1.
-Subdivision Review Standards.
-A subdivision shall meet all of the following standards of review, as determined by the Planning Board.
-7 (t) Open Space Impact Fee 8 9 3.
-Land donation .
-The required land donation of open space shall be calculated by 10 multiplying the number of lots/units in the proposed subdivision by the average 11 number of persons per household as published in the most recent U.S. Census, 12 and then multiplying the resulting number by the Community Standard of public 13 open space.
-At least twenty percent (20%) of the land donated shall be land which 14 is not a Resource Protection Zone or buffer and has a slope not to exceed fifteen 15 percent (15%).
-For subdivisions reviewed under Sec.
-19-7-2, Open Space Zoning, 16 the Open Space Impact Fee standard shall be considered satisfied when land shall 17 be preserved as open space as required in Sec.
-19-7-2.
+CHAPTER 19

-1 CHAPTER 19 2 3 ZONING ORDINANCE 4 5 6 SEC.
+ZONING ORDINANCE

+Multifamily: A building containing 2 or more dwelling units (excepting accessory dwelling units), or a mixed use building containing 1 or more dwelling units.
+(Effective February 12, 2005)

+Multiplex Housing: Multiplex housing is housing containing two (2) or more attached dwelling units, each of which has independent outside access.
+Multiple units may be arranged in a variety of configurations including side by side and/or back to back.
+A multiplex should have the look of large, closely spaced, single-family detached units with the essential feature being the small number of units attached in one building.
+Each individual building may contain no more than five (5) units with an average of not more than four (4) units per building for the entire project, except that the maximum and average number of units per building shall not apply in the Town Center District.

+SEC.19-5-3.
+PROCEDURES

+(Revised effective December 10, 2003)

+SEC.
 19-1-3.
+DEFINITIONS

-DEFINITIONS 7 8 Multifamily: A building containing 2 or more dwelling units (excepting accessory 9 dwelling units), or a mixed use building containing 1 or more dwelling units.
-(Effective 10 February 12, 2005) 11 12 Multiplex Housing: Multiplex housing is housing containing two (2) or more attached dwelling units, each of which has independent outside access.
-Multiple units may be 13 14 arranged in a variety of configurations including side by side and/or back to back.
-A 15 multiplex should have the look of large, closely spaced, single-family detached units with the essential feature being the small number of units attached in one building.
-Each 16 17 individual building may contain no more than five (5) units with an average of not more than four (4) units per building for the entire project, except that the maximum and 18 19 average number of units per building shall not apply in the Town Center District.
-20 (Revised effective December 10, 2003) 21 22 SEC.19-5-3.
-PROCEDURES 23 24 A. Establishment and Notice of Meeting Date 25 26 Upon receipt of any notice of administrative, variance, or sewer appeal, application for 27 conditional use, or application for a setback reduction, the Code Enforcement Officer 28 shall forthwith notify the Chair of the Board, who shall establish the date of the meeting 29 at which the application will be considered based upon the submission deadlines for the 30 regular meetings of the Board.
-The Code Enforcement Officer shall give notice of such 31 public hearing in accordance with Sec.
-16-2-1(b) 16-2-4(a)(7) of the Subdivision 32 Ordinance, except that a legal notice shall be published once in a newspaper.
-(Effective 33 August 11, 1999) 34 35 36 SEC.
+A. Establishment and Notice of Meeting Date

+Upon receipt of any notice of administrative, variance, or sewer appeal, application for conditional use, or application for a setback reduction, the Code Enforcement Officer shall forthwith notify the Chair of the Board, who shall establish the date of the meeting at which the application will be considered based upon the submission deadlines for the regular meetings of the Board.
+The Code Enforcement Officer shall give notice of such public hearing in accordance with Sec.
+16-2-1(b) $\frac{16-2-4(a)(7)}{2-4(a)(7)}$ of the Subdivision Ordinance, except that a legal notice shall be published once in a newspaper.
+(Effective August 11, 1999)

+SEC.
 19-6-1.
-RESIDENCE A DISTRICT (RA) 37 38 A. Purpose 39 40 The Residence A District includes lands that are outside of the built-up areas of Cape 41 Elizabeth, lands to which public sewer lines are not expected to be extended in the near 42 future, and large tracts suitable for farming, woodland production, and wildlife habitat.
-43 The purpose of this district is to allow residential development that is compatible with the 44 character, scenic value, and traditional uses of rural lands and that does not impose an 45 undue burden on the provision of municipal services.
+RESIDENCE A DISTRICT (RA)

+The Residence A District includes lands that are outside of the built-up areas of Cape Elizabeth, lands to which public sewer lines are not expected to be extended in the near future, and large tracts suitable for farming, woodland production, and wildlife habitat.
+The purpose of this district is to allow residential development that is compatible with the character, scenic value, and traditional uses of rural lands and that does not impose an undue burden on the provision of municipal services.

-- a.
-Single family dwelling - b.
-Manufactured housing on an individual lot - c.
-Multiplex housing - d.
+a.
+Single family dwelling

+b.
+Manufactured housing on an individual lot

+c.
+Multiplex housing

+d.
 Eldercare facility, subject to the provisions of Sec.
 19-7-6, Eldercare Facility Standards